-Many times, certain services require authorizations from Texas Children's Health Plan.
+Certain services require authorizations from Texas Children's Health Plan.
 Your doctor will submit a request for authorization.
 That means we must review the request to make sure you are getting the right care you need.
 We also want to make sure the care you are getting is covered by your plan.